 - Single braids are easier, but Vikings used all braiding techniques to create their looks.

-- Plaited braiding (see on YouTube) was used to add more strands as you braided hair back and away from your face.
+- Plaited braiding (YouTube) was used to add more strands as you braid your hair back and away from your face.

 - Rings, leather wraps, and other adornments were often added to hairstyles.
 See below.